M248; Short form: BMC/FE

 As the world's second largest and fastest growing economy, the largest exporter and second largest importer, China increasingly drives world business and politics.
 This course will develop your academic, cultural, linguistic and economic relationships with the rising superpower.

 This is an innovative and distinctive course that provides an integrated mix of the study of business, and Chinese language and culture.
-It combines areas of strength and expertise within the School of Language and Global Studies and the Lancashire School of Business and Enterpirse and draws on the close links which the University has with institutions in China and with industry in both China and the UK, making use of work placements, industrial visits and guest lecturers.
+It combines areas of strength and expertise within the School of Humanities, Language and Global Studies and the Lancashire School of Business and Enterprise and draws on the close links which the University has with institutions in China and with industry in both China and the UK, making use of work placements, industrial visits and guest lectures.

 The start of the course assumes no prior knowledge of Chinese (Mandarin).
 Students who have already learnt some Chinese will be assessed and placed at a higher level if appropriate.
 You will further study Chinese language, together with the study of business and Chinese society which provides you with the skills required to spend a year of the programme in China on study and work placements.
 The final year of the programme enables you to develop a range of language skills required in a business setting, and to develop your understanding of strategic decision-making, management issues and the role that these play in the survival and competitiveness of the global firm.

-Extensive extracurricular activities, ranging from weekly tutorial and lectures, Chinese cinema club, calligraphy and taiji classes, Chinese brush painting, Chinese New Year celebration, and a guest speaker every month.
+Extensive extracurricular activities, ranging from weekly tutorial and lectures, Chinese cinema club, calligraphy and taiji classes, Chinese brush painting, Chinese dance lesson and Chinese New Year celebration.

 The course includes an intensive summer study tour in Beijing at the end of Year 1/Year 2 if on Foundation and a full year abroad at the end of Year 2/Year 3 if on Foundation, supported by the Confucius Institute and our extensive links with China.
 The year abroad consists of two parts: a study placement at a Chinese university, and a work placement where you will join an international company operating in China.